 In the case where we can’t source a certain fabric or notion from a North American supplier, we will look to international sources.
 We put international suppliers through a rigorous vetting process to ensure fair labour practices, high environmental and waste management standards and safe working conditions.

 One of the biggest carbon footprints created by fashion is during production.
-From dying, to sewing, to finishing, the transport of clothing from country to country overseas for different stages of production has a significant impact on the environment.
-As we’re 100% made in Toronto, Canada, and ship the majority of our clothing within North America, we’re able to keep our carbon footprint low.
+From dying, sewing to finishing - the transport of clothing from country to country overseas has a significant impact on the environment.
+As we’re 100% made in Toronto, Canada, and ship the majority of our clothing within Canada and the US, we’re able to keep our carbon footprint low.

-Currently, we’re knitting and dying about 25% of our fabric in Toronto.
-As our business grows, we’re able to knit more fabric locally as the minimum order size is quite high for a small business.
+Currently, we’re knitting and dying about 55-60% of our fabric in Toronto, Canada.
+This is extremely unusual as about 90%+ of fabric is imported.
+As our business grows, we’re able to knit more fabric locally.
 As we grow, the knitting industry grows.
-In 5 years, we hope to be knitting 50% of our fabric in North America.
+In 5 years, we hope to be knitting 85% of our fabric in Canada.

 End of roll fabrics, cuttings, and slightly flawed garments are often destined for the landfill.
 We work closely with our sewing studios to ensure all end of roll fabrics are kept, and we re-use them for sampling or production.
 Excess fabric cuttings from production are saved and upcycled into smaller accessories like our leg warmers*, headbands* and hair elastics*.
 And those perfectly imperfect garments?
 We save them for our semi-annual sample sales.